kyma-incubator/varkes/examples/stress-mock/README.md

 # stress-mock example

-This example is to stress test our three modules and registering multiple apis to kyma
+This example is to test the application-mock capability of registering over 300 apis to kyma, kyma ability to handle that many request and the ability of the openapi-mock and odata-mock serve these apis.

 ## Run local

 To run it local run:
 ```
+npm install
-npm app.js <port>
+npm start
 ```

 Navigate to `http://localhost:10000` to see the UI of the `app-connector-client`.